Andrew Carnegie Mansion: Effects on development

 The mansion's construction spurred large amounts of high-end development in the neighborhood.
-The New York Sun wrote that Carnegie's 1898 acquisition of the site had caused the prices of vacant property in the neighborhood to increase, while The New York Times wrote that the purchase had moved the boundary of Fifth Avenue's Millionaires' Row northward.
+The New York Sun wrote that Carnegie's 1898 acquisition of the site had caused the prices of vacant land in the neighborhood to increase, while The New York Times wrote that the purchase had moved the boundary of Fifth Avenue's Millionaires' Row northward.
 Although there was a "mad scramble" for land on Fifth Avenue south of 90th Street after Carnegie's purchase, there was also demand for sites on the avenue from 92nd to 100th Street.
 Land values on the section of Fifth Avenue near Carnegie's house doubled from 1898 to the mid-1910s.
 The New York World wrote in 1912 that "Andrew Carnegie's palace [...] is believed to mark the northern boundary of fashion's realm".
 The presence of the mansion, combined with Carnegie's purchase and selective resale of the surrounding lots, contributed to the growth of Carnegie Hill.
 The surrounding area, once known as Observatory Hill or Prospect Hill, became known as Carnegie Hill after Andrew Carnegie finished his mansion.

 Only two other mansions in Manhattan occupied an entire blockfront as the Carnegie Mansion did: the Henry Clay Frick House on Fifth Avenue and the Charles M. Schwab House on the Upper West Side.
 The industrialist Henry Clay Frick had developed his house specifically to compete with the Carnegie Mansion.
 Industrialists including Thomas F. Ryan, James B. A. Haggin, William B. Leeds, Daniel G. Reid, and Henry Phipps Jr. also built their mansions on the northern section of Fifth Avenue after Carnegie's house was completed.
 Other wealthy individuals moved north of the Carnegie Mansion, including Otto Kahn, James W. Gerard, Willard Dickerman Straight (at 94th Street and Fifth Avenue), Edith Fabbri (at 7 East 95th Street), and René Sergent.